CultivateLabs/flyover_comments/README.md

 1. Devise or similar user authentication system, which provides a ```current_user``` method to controllers and views.

+2. jQuery and Rails' jQuery UJS must be included in your javascript.

 ## Usage

 Add comments to your commentable model: